microsoft/terminal/doc/fuzzing.md

 OneFuzz supports multiple notification systems at once including MS Teams and Azure DevOps.
 See the resources below to learn more about setting these up.

+Our pipeline has been set up to create Azure DevOps work items.

 ### Resources
 - [OneFuzz GitHub](https://github.com/microsoft/onefuzz)
     - [Getting started using OneFuzz](https://github.com/microsoft/onefuzz/blob/main/docs/getting-started.md)